 It will ask you to enter a file name as soon as you tap Backup.
 Give it a file name and press ok to proceed.

-As soon as you press ”Ok” it will start the backup and give you a pop up notification saying complete.
+As soon as you press ”Ok” it will start the backup and give you a pop-up notification saying completely.
 It will ask you if you wish to send the backed up vCard(.vcf) file to your email, tap send to mail it or else tap ”not now”.

-Hopefully you have learnt now how you can back up your contacts, here is now how you can restore the backed up contacts easily.
+Hopefully, you have learned now how you can back up your contacts, here is now how you can restore the backed up contacts easily.
 Get back to the main screen of the Contacts Backup and tap ”Restore” this time.

 As soon as you tap Restore it will detect the Backed Up file from your phone’s memory and ask you to select it.
 Select the file and it will proceed.

 The contacts restore process will complete and pop out a notification telling you ”complete”